manal-shahid/Web_Assignment/README.md

 Weather Dashboard with Chatbot Integration
+// This is the chnge made in main branch

 This project is a web-based weather dashboard application that fetches and displays current weather information and a 5-day forecast for any city.
 The app also integrates a chatbot for interacting with users.